Train to Teach

 How to apply

-To apply for our Postgraduate Certificate in education (PGCE) with qualified teacher status (QTS) visit The Department for Education’s website: Find postgraduate teacher training - GOV.UK (find-postgraduate-teacher-training.service.gov.uk)
+To apply for our Postgraduate Certificate in Education (PGCE) with qualified teacher status (QTS) visit The DfE website: